Wondering why your CSV file isn’t uploading properly? Unfortunately, it could be any number of issues.

 A text qualifier is a way of telling Excel that values are supposed to be in separate cells.
 You may have seen double quotes when you click on a cell to edit it, but then these quotes aren’t displayed in the spreadsheet program.
 These text qualifiers shouldn’t create a problem when uploading, but you can also remove them if needed.

-As a file format, a CSV doesn’t really have specific limitations.
-Instead, the limitations come from whatever spreadsheet program you’re using.
-The max number of rows for an Excel file is 1,048,576 rows and the max number of columns is 16,384.
-The chance that your CSV file isn’t uploading due to there being too many rows or columns within the file is pretty rare, but it could happen.
+As a file format, a CSV doesn't really have specific limitations.
+Instead, the limitations come from whatever spreadsheet program you're using.
+The maximum number of rows for an Excel file is 1,048,576 rows, and the maximum number of columns is 16,384.
+The chance that your CSV file isn't uploading due to too many rows or columns within the file is pretty rare, but it could happen.